asynkron/protoactor-website/hugo/content/docs/coordinated-persistence.md

 The main benefit here is that you can have exactly one write, coordinated with underlying messaging infrastructure. e.g. writing a single batch of changes before committing offsets to say Kafka.

+Requires:

+- A central point of message Fan-out

+Pros:

+- A single write to data store for a batch of messages

+Cons:

+- Blurred responsibility of where data access is performed